kaiAsmOne/ELKAnalytics/README.md

 **Basesetup:**
 Create a folder for this project or git clone this repo.
-(I will refer to this folder as $ELK$/) For the setup to survive upgrades / deletion of the containers i mount different subfolders in $ELK$ directory to store config files and the Indices.
+(I will refer to this folder as \$ELK\$/) For the setup to survive upgrades / deletion of the containers i mount different subfolders in \$ELK\$ directory to store config files and the Indices.

 Start by creating a network for the analysis platform